subquery/subql/docs/create/mapping.md

 You can use event handlers to capture information when certain events are included on a new block.
 The events that are part of the default Substrate runtime and a block may contain multiple events.

 During the processing, the event handler will receive a substrate event as an argument with the event's typed inputs and outputs.
-Any type of events will trigger the mapping, allowing activity with the data source to be captured.
+Any type of event will trigger the mapping, allowing activity with the data source to be captured.
 You should use [Mapping Filters](./manifest.md#mapping-filters) in your manifest to filter events to reduce the time it takes to index data and improve mapping performance.

 ```ts
 import {SubstrateEvent} from "@subql/types";